 My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies, and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
-Given these limitations, during my audit I did not identify any deficiencies in internal control that I consider to be material weaknesses.
+Given these limitations, during my audit I did identify a certain deficiency in internal control, described in the accompanying schedule of audit findings as item 2023-001, that I consider to be a material weakness.